 The 2018 World Cup will see several footballers representing countries they weren’t born in.
 Gonzalo Higuain plays for Argentina despite being born in France, Brazilian-born Mario Fernandes will be representing hosts Russia and Xherdan Shaqiri plays for Switzerland after being born in the Socialist Federal Republic of Yugoslavia.

 England are no different, having had a number of players represent the national team over the despite being born elsewhere.

 This year’s squad includes one player born outside of England – Raheem Sterling.
-Gareth Southgate’s side cannot be found among the favourites in the World Cup 2018 odds from Betfair.
+Gareth Southgate’s side cannot be found among the favourites in the 2018 World Cup.
 His young side are generally not considered capable of getting past the quarter-finals!